Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Anything fishy with the hacks ?
 Need for help ?
 Open an issue !

-## Click on image to see bloody actio, MVS version
+## Click on image to see bloody action, MVS version
 [ ![Click to see gameplay](/Caption.png)](https://www.youtube.com/watch?v=bVQaettOxyM)

 ## The story so far...